bazilinskyy/coupled-sim/README.md

 In this section, the additions made by Johnson Mok during his Master Thesis are outlined.

 ## Table of Content
+- Logging
 	- Add variable to the worldlogger.
+	- Logging bodysuit bool.
+- eHMI
 	- Fixed eHMI msg.
 	- Remove eHMI GUI when eHMI is fixed.
 - Distraction car spawner.
+- Restructure AICar.cs.
+	- Brake on input.
+	- AV driving initiation (to write)
--
+- Varjo
--
+	- Varjo camera on prefab.
--
+	- Visualize eye-gaze vector.
+	- Adding eye-tracking to the prefab.
+	- Gaze Ray hit pedestrian (to write)

+# Logging
 ## Add variable to the worldlogger
 The logger makes use of a byte stream, thus the order is of importance.
 The location of where to add the variable depends on your own preference.
 In this chapter, I describe how to add data from the varjo HMD to the logger.
 I added the distance between the start (passenger) and end the point (pedestrian) of the eye-gaze ray as the variable *distance*.
 The *distance* variable is defined in the *VarjoGazeRay_CS.cs* script.